Petunia came to the Counting My Chickens flock on May 11,

 I’ve always said there are more reasons to raise backyard chickens than just the fresh eggs – as good as that reason may be.
 Three other great reasons – to… Continue reading

 Note: This post may contain affiliate links.
 See the affiliate disclosure at the bottom of this page for more information.

 How to Make a Dust Bath For Your Chickens

 Everybody loves a spa day.
-But… Continue reading
+But for chickens, a dust bath… Continue reading

 So you want to get some backyard chickens.
 Or maybe add new chickens to an existing flock.

 You may be thinking of those cute, cuddly baby chicks you see each spring at the farm supply store.
 Or an exotic heritage breed you saw in a hatchery catalog.

 This post may contain affiliate links.
 See the full disclosure at the bottom of this page.

 In Part I of a two-part series, I took a look at the controversy around what to feed backyard chickens and provided advice on how to evaluate the conflicting information you